mmonish276/C-Programs/README.md

 # C-Programs
-This repository contains many programs I've written in C. Any suggestions are welcome.
+This repository contains various programs I've written in C. Any suggestions are welcome.
 Please enjoy!